Twisted Morava K-theory and E-theory: Twisted Morava E-theory

 \section{Twisted Morava E-theory}

 In this section, we will lift the previous constructions to the (Landweber exact) Lubin-Tate cohomology theory most commonly known as Morava E-theory.
 We begin with a reminder of this structure; \cite{gh, rezk_notes} are much better introductions to this material, and we will give a very terse summary of the relevant part of the latter.
-For simplicity, we will restrict our focus to the prime 2, although much of this could be adapted more generally (see, e.g. \cite{wes}).